christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 identity.
 Amyntas (son of Bubares) (born around 350 BCE) = Heracles/Helios (born around 350 BCE) = Mithridates I Ctistes (born around 350 BCE)?

+The name Abaris or Abharas, from Abaris the Hyperborian, the teacher of Pythagoras, derives from the Old Scthian word abhar, which means chief or noble.
+Abharas is also related to the Sanskrit word Bhārata, a legendary king in the Vedas.
+Bhārata is at the root of the word Bharatvarsha which is a term that is used to refer to the Indian subcontinent as a whole.

+The Jewish scholar Flavius Josephus (37 – 100 AD) quotes from Clearchus’s fragment in his Contra Apionem [Against Apion], in which Aristotle says: “Jews are derived from the Indian philosophers; they are named by the Indians Calami, and by the Syrians Judaei, and took their name from the country they inhabit, which is called Judea.”
+(Book I:22.)
+Megasthenes (350 BC - 290 BC) recorded: "The Jews were an Indian tribe or sect called the Kalani" (also Kaldu).

+Calami is a village located in the Kannur district of Kerala,
+    southwest India.
+Kochi, also known as Cochin, is a major port city in the state of Kerala.
+Cochin is obviously phonetically related to the name Cohen

+Lost in history is that the greatest slave trade wasn't the Trans-Atlanic one, but the jewish (Calami) ran transfer of Ethiopians into India during the spice and marble trade.
+Dravidians are Ethiopians who the jews imported into India via South India and Sri Lanka.
+There is a straight line route to Sri Lanka via boat.
+Also, during this slave trade the jews created a settlement in
+    Ethiopia for their slave trade business, hence Ethiopian Jews being a thing, and Cochin Jews existing on the south west section of India.
+"Habshi" is what Northern Indians called  Southern Indians and Habesha comes from "Abyssinia" which refers to Ethiopia.
+These Ethiopian slaves then mixed with indigenous Australoid/Denisovans who were similar to Australian Aborigines.Eventually they mixed with the indigenous Scythians (likely by force and genocide run by the Calami)\

 **Scythians in China**